grantjamesjape/Grant_Jape_Portfolio/README.md

 ## 🎯 Project Goal

-To quantify the return on investment (ROI) for various marketing channels (e.g., social, email, paid ads) and recommend an optimal budget allocation to **maximize predicted revenue/sales conversion**.
+To quantify the return on investment (ROI) for various marketing channels (e.g., TV, radio, newspaper) and recommend an optimal budget allocation to **maximize predicted revenue/sales conversion**.
 This project showcases the ability to apply **regression modeling** in Python to solve a critical business strategy problem.

 ## 💡 Business Context